Allen Tate

 John Orley Allen Tate (November 19, 1899 – February 9, 1979), known professionally as Allen Tate, was an American poet, essayist, social commentator, and poet laureate from 1943 to 1944.
+Among his best known works are the poems "Ode to the Confederate Dead" (1928) and "The Mediterranean" (1933), and his only novel The Fathers (1938).
+He is associated with New Criticism, the Fugitives and the Southern Agrarians.

 Life

 Early years

 Tate was born near Winchester, Kentucky, to John Orley Tate, a Kentucky businessman and Eleanor Parke Custis Varnell from Virginia.
-On the Bogan side of her grandmother's family Eleanor Varnell was a distant relative of George Washington; she left Tate a copper luster pitcher that Washington had ordered from London for his sister.
+On the Bogan side of her grandmother's family, Eleanor Varnell was a distant relative of George Washington; she left Tate a copper luster pitcher that Washington had ordered from London for his sister.

 In 1916 and 1917 Tate studied the violin at the Cincinnati Conservatory of Music.

 College and the Fugitives

 Tate entered Vanderbilt University in 1918.
-He was the first undergraduate to be invited to join a group of men who met regularly to read and discuss their poetry: they included John Crowe Ransom and Donald Davidson on the faculty; James M. Frank, a prominent Nashville businessman who hosted the meetings; and Sidney Mttron Hirsch, a Jewish mystic and playwright, who presided.
+He was the first undergraduate to be invited to join a group of men who met regularly to read and discuss their poetry: they included John Crowe Ransom and Donald Davidson on the faculty; James M. Frank, a prominent Nashville businessman who hosted the meetings; and Sidney Mttron Hirsch, a mystic and playwright, who presided.
+Tate graduated Vanderbilt in 1922 with a B.A. magna cum laude and Phi Beta Kappa.

-In 1922, the group began publishing a poetry magazine named The Fugitive; so the group was known as the Fugitives.
+In 1922, the group began publishing a poetry magazine named The Fugitive, so the group was known as the Fugitives.
 Tate took along a younger friend to some meetings, sophomore Robert Penn Warren, who was invited to become a member in 1923.
 The aim of the group, according to the critic J. A. Bryant, was "to demonstrate that a group of southerners could produce important work in the medium [of poetry], devoid of sentimentality and carefully crafted," and they wrote in the formalist tradition that valued the skillful use of meter and rhyme.